regmtait/HullArtCircle/06-meetings.md

 * Monday at Cottingham: 6:45—8:45pm — ([details](/contact/))

-### COVID precautions

-We ask people attending the Cottingham venue to wear a mask when entering the building and if walking about talking.
-You can remove the mask when sitting and drawing.

-Many of our members are vulnerable to infection and the room is getting crowded as more members begin to attend.

-We ask that only people who have had the COVID vaccination to attend.

 ### Thursday sketching

 We meet for outdoor sketching throughout the year, Thursday daytime.